-(d) The authority delegated to GSA shall not be used to support the procurement of any product or service thatgroups, or items), such as for personnel or financial management.
+(4) Are to be used primarily for administrative purposes (including Federal Supply Classification (FSC) classes, groups, or items), such as for personnel or financial management.
 The Commissioner, FAS, shall issue additional guidance, as may be necessary, to ensure effective implementation of its delegated DPAS authority.